-LOST, STOLEN OR STRAYED....Clothes are much easier to return to owners if they are NAMED.
+LOST, STOLEN OR STRAYED....Clothes are much easier to return to owners if they are named.
 We recommend that all personal property be labelled in some way.

-Items found around school are placed in a lost property box outside Tourere and, if not reclaimed, are held up at assembly and laid out periodically for children/parents to view at break times and at the end of the day.
+Items found around school are placed in a box outside Tourere and, if not reclaimed, are held up at assembly and laid out periodically for children/parents to view at break times and at the end of the day.
 Any objects not claimed after a fortnight are suitably disposed of.

 It is recommended that personal 'precious' items are not brought to school unless they are for a specific purpose and are part of some class activity.

 There is no time set for homework but all classes have ongoing programmes that will require the children to complete work at home and develop quality routines.
-The work will generally be of either, a revisionary nature, or work that has been introduced in class to be completed at home.
+The work will generally be of either a revisionary nature or work that has been introduced in class to be completed at home.
 As the pupils progress through the school independent studies may be assigned as research and extension activities.

-One Charter Goal is ' To introduce the children to challenging physical conditions, and social interaction from working together'.
+One Charter Goal is ' to introduce the children to challenging physical conditions, and social interaction from working together'.

 School Camps are an educational experience involving learning outside the classroom setting.

 Day excursions take place during the year - in conjunction with classroom planning.
 Parents are encouraged to participate, and are welcomed as helpers.

 Lunch boxes are checked by the duty teacher before the children are dismissed from the lunch area, to ensure that the children have had sufficient to eat.

 Lunch is eaten on the steps in front of the pool, or under the sunshades.